Maryland

 Voting Systems Used

-Maryland primarily uses hand-marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
+Maryland uses hand-marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
 For the most current information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.